RolandMarton/vue-monster-slayer/README.md

 # Vue-Monster-Slayer

-This is a practise project to practise every core feature Vue has.
-As you can see on the video, it's a battle system simulator where you can attack, heal, use a special attack which deals more damage or surrender the fight.
-This app has additional battle log which shows the person who plays what is happening.
+This is a practice project to practice every core feature Vue has.
+As you can see on the video, it's a battle system simulator where you can attack, heal, and use a special attack that deals more damage or surrender the fight.
+This app has an additional battle log that shows the person who plays what is happening.

 <div align="center">
   <video src="https://user-images.githubusercontent.com/88943189/206552557-e4a114d1-a0b1-46f8-aad1-b00df634fc89.mp4